dvajs/dva-docs/v1/en-us/getting-started.md

 ## Define models

-When get the task, you should not write code immediatly.
+When get the task, you should not write code immediately.
 But recommend to do state design in `god mode`.

 1. design models
 2. design components